FREE CONSULTATIONS

 For immediate release, Philadelphia

-Last month, criminal attorney David Nenner won a Motion to Suppress for his client (Commonwealth v.
+Last month, criminal attorney David S. Nenner won a Motion to Suppress for his client (Commonwealth v.
 B.J., CP-51-CR-12699-2014).
 The case was a Philadelphia County case, and Mr. Nenner’s client was charged with one count of Possession of a Controlled Substance with Intent to Deliver (a felony) and one count of Intentional Possession of a Controlled Substance by a Person Not Registered (a misdemeanor).
 The second charge is usually known as “simple possession,” or possessing a prescription drug without a valid prescription.

 On March 31, 2015, Judge Sierra Thomas Street of the Court of Common Pleas (Philadelphia County) heard the motion and granted it.
 The case was withdrawn (nolle prosequied with prejudice).